-There is a lot of hype about Takeshita Street in Harajuku, Tokyo.
-It’s lauded as the street where new Indie fashion trends originate and flourish, a place for teenagers to showcase their rebelious streak and a street of tasty delights.
-Is it really worth all the excitement?
-Read on and find out!
+Takeshita Street in Harajuku, Tokyo is lauded as the street where new Indie fashion trends originate and flourish, a place for teenagers to showcase their rebellious streak and a street of tasty snacks and delights.
+When I visited Takeshita street, I found this to be absolutely true!

 Takeshita Street was the first place I visited when I set out to explore Tokyo.
 Being the morning person that I am, my husband and I set out at 9.30 am on a Monday morning!
 We were there by 10 am and what do we see?
 The street was deserted and everything was closed except for the reliable McDonald’s.
 I later found out that Takeshita Street is not an exception and that most businesses in Japan open shop at 11 am.
 We waited out the hour munching our breakfast burgers in McDonald’s.
 After 11 am, all the shops opened and within an hour the street filled with people.